conradakunga/Blog/_posts/2025-05-23-not-all-net-exceptions-can-be-caught-the-case-of-stack-overflow.md

 You attempted to divide by zero.
 Please try again.
 ```

-The code above is **not correct**, because it assumes the only exception that can be throw is a `DivideByZero` exception.
+The code above is **not correct** because it assumes the only exception that can be thrown is a `DivideByZero` exception.

 It is better to write it like this: